cmgrayb/libdyson-rest/examples/README.md

 - Device-specific files (e.g., `mqtt_info_*.json`) are automatically ignored by `.gitignore`
 - Credential files and authentication tokens are excluded from the repository
+- Troubleshooting scripts may output sensitive diagnostic information - review before sharing
+- JSON export files from `troubleshoot_account.py` contain authentication tokens and device credentials
 - Use environment variables for credentials when possible
 - These example scripts may create temporary files - review before committing changes

+**When sharing diagnostic output for support**:
+- Redact bearer tokens, MQTT passwords, and device serial numbers
+- Consider using truncated or anonymized versions of diagnostic JSON files
+- Be cautious when sharing full troubleshooting output as it contains sensitive account information